How to Become a Notary in Massachusetts

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Massachusetts?

-A notary errors and omissions (E&O) insurance policy is optional in Massachusetts and is not required to become a Massachusetts notary public or to renew your notary commission.
+A notary errors and omissions (E&O) insurance policy is not required to become a Massachusetts notary public or to renew your notary commission.
 However, the American Association of Notaries strongly recommends that every Massachusetts notary obtain a notary E&O insurance policy.
 This insurance protects you from a claim if a client sues you as a notary.
 A notary E&O policy covers unintentional notarial mistakes and pays for legal fees and damages based on the coverage you select as a Massachusetts notary public.

 Do I need a notary bond to become a notary in Massachusetts?